Matava overlooks the world famous Great Astrolabe Barrier Reef. The site for property was chosen because of a nearby source of spring water.

 There is also a “traditional” Fijian night where food is cooked in an underground oven called a lovo.
 Guests are involved in its preparation which entails weaving chickens and fish into palm fronds, etc), cooking and removal of the food from the oven.
 Lovo night also includes a kava ceremony and singing from staff and a village band.

 An extensive organic farm supplies the restaurant daily with fresh fruit and vegetables and even honey from the garden apiary.
 The property has a chicken coop so fresh eggs are always available.
+Fish are harvest from the sea.

 Mark O’Brien, the manager (and owner) said that depending on the season he’s often able to source nearly 100% of the produce grown in the garden for the guests.
 I can attest to the tasty salads made with home grown lettuce and cabbage.